CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 ### 2. Add PepAD to `PATH`

-For the default installation, run these commands from the repository root:
+For the default installation, run these commands from `PepAD-User-Friendly-Package/`:

 ```bash
 PEPAD_INSTALL="$(pwd -P)/src/PepAD"